exeter-fp/category-theory/Dave/05-products-and-coproducts/readme.md

 - In CT we can only see dots, so we can only infer things by patterns of relationships (e.g. cypher matching)
 - Follow shape of arrows, link graph theory patterns
 - Rank objects into hierarchy.
 Poset for partial ordered set.
+In Poset the morphism is the ordering relationship, e.g. `<=` for numbers, `subset of` for sets.

 ## Initial